“The only journey is the journey within.”

 “Soul retrieval is one of the most effective and well-known shamanic healing practices to restore lost life force.
 The loss of life force is known as soul loss, and this can take place when we suffer a trauma, have an accident, separate from a partner, experience the death of a loved one, or go through a pervasive period of difficult circumstances.”

-Perhaps that is part of the journey, too.
-It’s not about finding something you deem good or bad in you.
+Finding yourself is not about finding something you deem good or bad in you.
 It’s about accepting who you are and being willing to change the parts that you are not proud of.

 The answer is up to you.